 A Kiss from Maddalena

-- ISBN: 0425196429
+- ISBN: 978-1565123892

 It is the spring of 1943, and most of the young men of the village of Santa Cecilia have gone to war.
 But for the rest of the villagers the war is far away.
 Aside from the rationing of food and the occasional air raid sirens, life goes on.
 But Vito Leone, one of the village's last remaining young men, is a few months short of his eighteenth birthday and, therefore, the draft.
 With time of the essence, he has begun to woo the beautiful Maddalena Piccinelli, the youngest and most prized daughter of the town's most powerful family.
 Her parents dismiss Vito as an unworthy "mammoni"—a Mama's boy.
 Her older sister Carolina thwarts him and calls him a fool.
 Even his best friend Buccio thinks he's in over his head.
-But Maddalena sees something entirely different in Vito—his humor, tenderness and honesty.
+But Maddalena sees something entirely different in Vito—his humor, tenderness, and honesty.
 As the war intensifies, so do her feelings toward her unlikely suitor.

 When the Italians surrender to the Allies and the retreating German soldiers invade Santa Cecilia, everyone flees except Vito and his bereft, ailing mother.
-Alone amidst the ruins of his village, Vito, with bravery, ingenuity and boundless devotion, comes up with a plan to prove himself deserving of Maddalena.
+Alone amidst the ruins of his village, Vito, with bravery, ingenuity, and boundless devotion, comes up with a plan to prove himself deserving of Maddalena.
 The Piccinellis and the rest of the villagers return home after the war to find that Vito has made a few changes.
 Now, only one man—a surprise visitor from America—stands in his way.
-Ultimately, Maddalena is faced with an impossible choice between tradition, family pride and her heart's desire—a choice that could have enormous impact on her, Vito and everyone around them.
+Ultimately, Maddalena is faced with an impossible choice between tradition, family pride, and her heart's desire—a choice that could have enormous impact on her, Vito, and everyone around them.

-A Kiss From Maddalena is a tender and compassionate coming-of-age story about family duty and love in a time and place when world events and modern ideas seemed distant and incomprehensible, even as the enemy bombed houses, tanks rumbled through the village and young sons, often uncertain why they were fighting in the first place, rarely came home.
-Alternately lighthearted, romantic and devastating, it is a realistic and bittersweet account of the passions of youth and the innocence of a simpler, bygone era.
+A Kiss From Maddalena is a tender and compassionate coming-of-age story about family duty and love in a time and place when world events and modern ideas seemed distant and incomprehensible, even as the enemy bombed houses, its tanks rumbled through the village, and young sons, often uncertain why they were fighting in the first place, rarely came home.
+Alternately lighthearted, romantic, and devastating, it is a realistic and bittersweet account of the passions of youth and the innocence of a simpler, bygone era.

 A Kiss from Maddalena has also been published in the United Kingdom (Orion), Australia (Text), The Netherlands (AmboAnthos), Germany (Goldmann), and Thailand (Matichon).